nicholasss/Plantae/README.md

 - [ ] Transition JSON, SQL, and scripting variables to a single style.
 Either camelCase or snake_case.
 - [ ] Add 'application/json; charset=utf-8' Content-Type assert in all of the tests and fix where needed
 - [ ] Rename 'authorizeNormalAdmin' utility function or rewrite to actually authorize normal admins.
+- [ ] log -> log/slog package for logging level, and logging to file